 Depending on how your succession planning is set up, these interns can potentially be trained to fill entry-level roles in your company and actually save you money on recruiting, hiring, and onboarding costs!
 It's an easy transition into your company for those who have already spent time in your company.

 Instead of sifting through hundreds of applicants for the perfect match, you’ll have someone properly trained and familiar with the culture at the end of the internship ready to be hired full-time to your company.
 This is a great example of performance-based hiring in action!

 Things to consider when looking for in an intern

 There are actually many different reasons why people take internships and different types of internships that you can set up.
-For example, is it going to be an in-office internship or a remote internship?
+What kind of qualifications are you looking for?
+Is it going to be an in-office internship or a remote internship?
+What kind of tasks will the interns be doing?
 Deciding these factors will help you narrow down the candidates you are looking for and clarify the qualities needed to succeed in the internship.

 What will their purpose be?